celeroon/vagrant-emulation-lab/resources/docs/vm-setup/setup-cisco-8kv-router.md

 wr
 ```

-To configure IPSec VPN (policy based) to HQ (FortiGate) submit those commands on the branch router
+To configure a policy-based IPsec VPN to the HQ FortiGate, run these commands on the branch router.

 Define keyring with remote peer and pre-shared key